What is Bitcoin and should you buy any?

 We'll dig deeper into the background and implications of Bitcoin later if you're keen to learn more.

 Should you buy Bitcoin?

 Firstly, you don't need to buy a full Bitcoin.
-That would be preeetty expensive now!
-A Bitcoin can be divided all the way down to a one hundred millionth.
-You can buy as little as £5 if you wish.
+That would be pretty expensive now!
+A Bitcoin can be divided all the way down to one hundred millionths.
+You can buy BTC for as little as £5 if you wish.

 If you can't spare £5 or are in debt please don't buy Bitcoin as you could lose money.